커피좋아

 Advantages

-- Third, it shortens the judgment time, allowing for a faster game.
-Faster and more accurate judgment than humans can shorten the overall game time.
+• Third, it can shorten the judgment time, enabling faster game progress.
+Faster and more accurate judgments by AI can shorten the overall game time.

 Disadvantages

-- Second, there is a possibility of technical errors.
-AI is not perfect.
-There is a possibility of a wrong call due to sensor malfunction or bugs.
-There is also a possibility of a time lag in the process of listening to the AI's voice and making the announcement.
-There are concerns that this could disrupt the concentration and tension of the game.
+• Second, there's a possibility of technical errors.
+AI isn't perfect.
+There's a chance of malfunctioning sensors or bugs resulting in incorrect judgments.
+There might also be a time lag in the process of listening to the AI's voice and announcing the call.
+There's a concern that this could disrupt the game's focus and tension.

-- Third, it requires the cost of system construction and maintenance and a period of adaptation.
-Since this is the first time this system is being introduced to the first-tier league, it will take some time for the system to become established, and most importantly, the players need time to adapt.
-It is expected that there will be some trial and error at first.
+• Third, there's a need for system construction and maintenance costs, along with an adaptation period.
+Since this is the first time the system is being introduced in the major league, it will take some time for the system to settle in, and most importantly, players need an adaptation period.
+It's expected that there will be some trial and error at the beginning.

 Pixabay

-We have looked at the introduction of the KBO AI umpire system.
-What do you think?
-Since this is the first time an AI umpire has been introduced to the first-tier league, it seems both exciting and worrisome.
-I hope that it will be successfully implemented and become a good precedent.
-I'm curious how this change will come across to baseball fans.
-I hope the season starts soon so I can go to the ballpark!
-Thank you for reading today:)
+We've covered the introduction of the KBO AI umpire system.
+What did you think?
+Introducing AI umpires to the major league is a world-first, so it's both exciting and concerning.
+I hope that, now that it's introduced, it will be successfully applied and set a good precedent.
+I wonder how this change will be perceived by baseball fans.
+I hope the season starts soon so we can go to the ballpark!
+Thank you for reading today. :)